MQuenu/Mirage-DBLa/README.md

 # Mirage-DBLa

 This github repository contains an ensemble of scripts that I have created and used in the analysis of DBLa amplicon sequencing data.
-It is linked to data that has not been published yet.
+It is linked to a longitudinal study of chronic asymptomatic malaria that has not been published yet.

 ##### QCCleanup.sh #####